Skills

 Computational Science Research Intern

-Programmed, refactored, and documented research codebase (Python) for SSA, since used extensively by SSA researchers at LLNL.
+Programmed, refactored, and documented research codebase (Python) for space situational awareness (SSA), since used extensively by researchers at LLNL and in review for JOSS publication.

 Developed a simulator and visualization tools (Python) for orbit observation by low earth orbit satellites.